Welcome

 By practicing the Ploughing Approach, we prepare the soil of our children's hearts for God to move in and through them.

-More about me at the end.
+More about me later.

 First, allow me to tell you a story.

-The Field of Great Yeild
+The Field of Great Yield

 There once was a poor gardener who desired a fine yield.
 On this he pondered until at last he exclaimed to himself ‘I will diligently do the work of a plougher’.
 So he went to work on his very ordinary field.